ChouseinKec/triax-page/docs/block/hook.md

 - **Parameters:**
   - `blockID: string` — The ID of the block.
   - `attribute: string` — The attribute name.
-  - `value: BlockAttributeValue` — The value to set.
+  - `value: HTMLValueSyntax` — The value to set.

 ---